earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/how-to/2017-03-01-howto04-adjust-plot-extent-R.md

 # turn the axis color to white and turn off ticks
 par(col.axis = "white", col.lab = "white", tck = 0)
-# plot the data - be sure to turn AXES to T (we just color them white)
+# plot the data - be sure to turn AXES to T (you just color them white)
 plotRGB(all_landsat_bands_st,
-        r=4, g=3, b=2,
+        r = 4, g = 3, b = 2,
         stretch = "hist",
         main = "Pre-fire RGB image with cloud\n Cold Springs Fire", axes = TRUE)
-# turn the box to white so there is no border on our plot
+# turn the box to white so there is no border on your plot
 box(col = "white")
 ```